 For those long-term tasks, the best thing you can do it write them up in a big overview calendar.
 You can get one of these free from Lanterna HERE.
 In this calendar, write in the date at which you want to have achieved each task.
 Remember, they may be really far in the future, but this way you can keep track of them.
 You can put the calendar up of your wall and go and look at it to refresh your memory on everything you are going to achieve this year!

 For your smaller scale tasks, you need another approach.
 While diarising things can be useful, to really get the hang of prioritising, I’d recommend trying out a prioritisation square!

 A prioritisation is where you label your tasks as urgent or not urgent and then schedule them based on the amount of effort required to complete them.
 I love this method because it helps me visually see everything I need to get done without feeling overwhelmed.
 Click HERE to read our blog post on the prioritisation square and a video to go along with it!

 Finally, I’d also recommend the app Trello.
-It’s a great (and free) way of making to do lists on your phone that keep you up to date on everything you need to be doing!
+It’s a great (and free) way of making to-do lists on your phone that keeps you up to date on everything you need to be doing!

 Need a bit more help?